slazengersnow/AI_English_Chat/replit.md

-# AI Career Development Support App
+# Instant English Composition Training App

 ## Overview

-This is a LINE-style chat interface application that provides AI-powered career development support.
-Users select career-related themes and engage in dynamic conversations with an AI assistant powered by OpenAI's GPT-4.
-The application features a responsive mobile-first design and includes affiliate recommendation functionality after meaningful conversations.
+This is a mobile-first English composition training application that helps users practice translating Japanese sentences to English.
+The app provides instant feedback and corrections using AI, with a LINE-style chat interface optimized for smartphone usage.

 ## System Architecture